jonkerr/indian-food/README.md

 # Tasty_AI
 ### Description
 1. Use multiclass image classification to identify Indian food dishes
-2. Based on predicted label and other inputs, recommend recipes and similar dishes
+2. Based on predicted label and other inputs, recommend upto top 5 recipes and similar dishes
-3. Refine recommendations via reinforcement learning
+3. Using available feedback refine recommendations via reinforcement learning

 ### Setup
 Install environment from conda file